Return to THE COMPLETE ADVENTURES index Return to site index

 The Black Hole

-This story goes to great efforts to position the second Doctor's involvement in The Two Doctors between its second and third episodes, which is at odds with most other sources that suggest it occurs post-The War Games in the so-called "Season 6B" period.
+This story goes to great efforts to position the second Doctor's involvement in The Two Doctors between its second and third episodes - and I will acknowledge here that this is backed up by the dialogue in Deathworld.
+But while this holds true for these two Big Finish dramas, it remains at odds with most other sources that suggest it occurs post-The War Games in the so-called "Season 6B" period.
 For one thing, the sheer number of stories (particularly comic strips) that feature further adventures of the Doctor and Jamie seem to me too many to be encompassed by the provisions of The Black Hole, which suggests only that they take a few detours before getting back to the Habitat.
-I also have to acknowledge the very deliberate set-up for The Two Doctors at the end of the novel World Game.
+I also have to take account of the very deliberate set-up for The Two Doctors at the end of the novel World Game.
 In addition, there's specific dialogue in The Two Doctors which generally seems to support the 6B placement.
 The Doctor tells Dastari that he undertakes missions for the Time Lords as the price for his freedom.
 (Now, this could conceivably - at a pinch - fit with The Black Hole, if one reads it to means he won't get turned in if he does this favour for Constable Pavo.)
 But he also objects to the fitting of the remote control to the Tardis console, and says he'll complain about it when they get back to the Time Lords, which to my mind, fits awkwardly with The Black Hole, in which Pavo/the Monk had already advised him that this would be happening.
 (And one thing is certain - however one spins the ramifications of The Black Hole, it definitely does not invalidate "Season 6B".)

-In an attempt to reconcile all the evidence, I would suggest that this is what is really happening in The Black Hole: The Monk has discovered that the Sontarans are about to attack Space Station Camera and slaughter the crew, so he decides this will make a suitable trap to send the Doctor into.
+In an attempt to reconcile all the evidence, I would suggest that this is what happens in The Black Hole: The Monk has discovered that the Sontarans are about to attack Space Station Camera and slaughter the crew, so he decides this will make a suitable trap to send the Doctor into.
 It's made abundantly clear in dialogue that he knew the Sontarans would be there - and as Jamie says: "you sent us there to die!"
 We can assume the Monk also detects temporal distortions there from the time travel experiments, making it a totally plausible environment into which the Time Lords would send an agent.
-(What the Monk doesn't know is that the CIA have also spotted what's going on, and are going to send their own agent to look into it - that agent being the "Season 6B" Doctor!)
-So the Doctor and Jamie set off for Camera at the Monk's behest.
-When they get there, the Tardis won't allow them to land because it has detected its own future self present on the station.
-Because both iterations of the Tardis are operating using the remote control systems, we might assume there's some sort of safety protocol that stops them materializing on top of each other.
-The Doctor then detects the Sontarans about to attack the station, and realizes that it's a trap.
-He also spots the presence of the future Tardis, and knows he just has to leave his future self to sort it all out.
-So the Doctor breaks the remote control, and sets off to get himself and Jamie back to the Habitat, via a number of unplanned detours.
-At the end of The Black Hole, it's implied that (the real) Pavo wipes the Doctor's memory of all that has happened, so neither he or Jamie will remember any of it.
+The implication from Deathworld is that the events seen in The Two Doctors do indeed play out here.
+But upon their return to the Habitat, the Doctor and Jamie seem more vague in their recollections - they know there were Sontarans and that they avoided a trap that might have killed them, but they don't talk about the time travel experiments or the genetic modifications the Doctor underwent.
+So we could suppose that when Death returns the Doctors to their proper timestreams at the end of Deathworld, as well as erasing the events of that story, some of the surrounding events are altered too - becoming unstable parts of the timeline.
+(Certainly, Death implies that he has control over the events from which the Doctor was taken.)
+When the Doctor gets back to the Habitat, via a number of unplanned detours, he's only got the vaguest recall of what happened.
+At the end of The Black Hole, it's implied that (the real) Pavo wipes the Doctor's memory of it all anyway, so neither he or Jamie will remember any of it.

 Now, let's jump ahead to World Game.
-The CIA have instructed the Doctor to go and put a stop to the time travel experiments on Camera.
+The quantum instability caused by the timeline erasure means that, as it appaers now, the Doctor was never on Space Station Camera and never put a stop to the time travel experiments.
+In sending the Doctor there to see Dastari, the CIA are (intentionally or not) also helping to restore the damaged timeline.
 The Doctor asks for Jamie as a companion, which of course means undoing the memory wipe that was done on Jamie at the end of The War Games.
 I reason that the Doctor doesn't want Jamie to have to go through all the heartbreak of their separation again, so he suggests that the CIA reset Jamie's memory to an earlier time.
 But when considering which point they should roll Jamie back to, some subconscious memory of The Black Hole comes back to him - the mention of Dastari and Space Station Camera triggering the thought of Victoria studying graphology - so he gives it as the new backstory for Jamie.
 And so the events of The Two Doctors unfold from there.

 Back